TRANSLATE THIS PAGE

 Cohort Mentors lead students through a series of progressively challenging academic, social, and service activities that increasingly immerse the students into all dimensions of university life.

 For example, ELI cohort students and their American student mentor might join clubs, do community service, and discuss the content of interesting books together.
-They will develop close relationships that will become an important part of the CAP students’ educational experience.
+They will develop close relationships that will become an important part of the students’ educational experience.

 The student and tutor together make an instructional plan which might include: